marychellecarreon/POS-React/README.md

    Let's create a new component called "Product".
    Main item in this POS system are the following: buy, show or remove the order which we need to define in the "Product" Component as shown below.

+   Render will output the function we have defined on the component.

    ```sh
     class Product extends Component {
     constructor(props) {